makersacademy/chitter-challenge/README.md

 * I want to implement this so that the tweets will be loaded.
 This is time to use a database.
 * I had created a separate class to make a new peep, but I am realising all it does it pass in a string so it might be pointless.
 I could do what I did for bookmark manager and create a peeps class, but have class methods and instance methods.
-* Started working on database storage and it took a long time.
+* Started working on database storage and it took a long time!
+I had to refer to some of the work done in bookmark manager but eventually got the feature working.

 ## diagrams are in the repo